 - In stage 3 breast cancer, the cancer can be large and in the lymph nodes, the lymph nodes can be fixed (or not moveable), or the cancer can involve the skin or chest wall.
-It is not metastatic. - Treatment before surgery is called preoperative therapy.
+It is not metastatic. - Treatment before surgery is called preoperative (neoadjuvant) therapy.
 It can be systemic therapy or radiation therapy.
 The goal of treatment is to shrink the tumor before surgery. - Systemic therapy after surgery is called adjuvant therapy.
-Adjuvant therapy is based on how the tumor responded to preoperative treatment. - All treatment is based on if the tumor has receptors for HER2, estrogen, and/or progesterone. - In hormone receptor-positive (HR+) breast cancer, tests find hormone receptors for estrogen and/or progesterone on the tumor. - HR+ breast cancer is treated with endocrine therapy. - HER2-positive (HER2+) breast cancer is treated with HER2-targeted therapy. - It is important to keep follow-up visits and imaging test appointments.
+Adjuvant therapy is based on how the tumor responded to preoperative treatment. - All treatment is based on HER2 and hormone receptor (HR) status. - In hormone receptor-positive (HR+) breast cancer, tests find hormone receptors for estrogen and/or progesterone on the tumor. - HR+ breast cancer is treated with endocrine therapy.

+- HER2-positive (HER2+) breast cancer is treated with HER2-targeted therapy. - It is important to keep follow-up visits and imaging test appointments.
 Seek good routine medical care, including preventative care and cancer screenings.
 Continue to take all medicines as prescribed.